 THE CLINICALLY-BASED LEARNING THEORY (CBLT)

-The Johns Hopkins School of Education and Urban Teachers believe that effective teaching takes time to learn.
-Urban Teachers has identified four key practices that its participants must develop to become effective teachers in the classroom.
+Urban Teachers believes that effective teaching takes time to learn.
+Urban Teachers has identified four key behaviors that participants must develop to become effective teachers in the classroom.
 These teaching practices are:

 - BUILDING A PRODUCTIVE AND NURTURING CLASSROOM ENVIRONMENT,